 The Graduate or Faculty Manager shall be a member of the association and shall be subject to the articles of the constitution.
-He shall submit at the end of each term a complete financial report to the athletic association and to the Alumni Advisory Board on athletics.

-The student manager of the different sports shall be assistant manager and shall act for the graduate or faculty manager either upon his request or during his absence.
+He shall submit at the end of each The student manager of the different sports shall be assistant manager and shall act for the graduate or faculty manager either upon his request or during his absence.

 Sec.
 5. The council shall appoint a trainer from among the pre-medical students, his term of office to be one year.
-He shall be directly under the Faculty Manager of the "Injury Fund."
+He shall be directly under the supervision of the Coach.

-ARTICLE IV DUTIES OF OFFICIALS
+ARTICLE IV-DUTIES OF OFFICIALS

-Scetion 1.
+Section 1.
 The President shall preside at meetings of the Association and of the Council.
 He can call meetings of the council or of the Association, provided they be given reasonable publicity.
-Four councillors or ten Association members can call a meeting of their respective bodies by signed and posted notices.
+Four councillors or ten Association members can call a meeting of their respective hodies by signed and posted notices.

 Section 2.
 The Vice President shall assume the duties of President during his absence.
-It is advisable that either President or Vice President be a college or, veramic school man due to longer sessions.
+It is advisable that either President or Vice President be a college or ceramic school man due to longer sessions.